-Sunburst Bay Aquatic Center, opening summer 2022, is designed to support interests of toddlers to seniors.
+Sunburst Bay Aquatic Center, opening June 18, is designed to support interests of toddlers to seniors.
 It will be located at Cary-Grove Park as a second phase that compliments the already existing playground, football fields, and soccer fields.
 Cary-Grove Park is located next to Cary-Grove High School on Three Oaks Road and First Street.

-Numerous seasonal job opportunities will be available at Sunbust Bay Aquatic Center for persons 15 years and older.
+Numerous seasonal job opportunities will be available at Sunburst Bay Aquatic Center for persons 15 years and older.
 Job areas include admissions, guest services, lifeguards, swim instructors, concessions, and maintenance.
-The hiring process begins at the Summer Job Fair on Wednesday, January 5, 2022.
-There you may find out more about these opportunities, meet staff, and complete an application.
 Applications may also be submitted anytime.
 Applications are available online and at the Community Center, 255 Briargate Road, Cary.

 - Variety of slides and water play features